IdentityServer/IdentityServer4/docs/topics/mtls.rst

 Using a client certificate to authenticate to IdentityServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When writing a client to connect to IdentityServer, the ``HttpClientHandler`` class provides a convenient mechansim to use a client certificate adding to the ``ClientCertificates`` collection.
+When writing a client to connect to IdentityServer, the ``HttpClientHandler`` class provides a convenient mechansim to use a client certificate by adding to the ``ClientCertificates`` collection.
 The ``HttpClientHandler`` can then be used as the message handler in ``HttpClient``.
-And then all normal `IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ extension methods on the ``HttpClient`` will perform client certificate authentication at the TLS channel.
+And then HTTP calls (including using the various `IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ extension methods) with the ``HttpClient`` will perform client certificate authentication at the TLS channel.
 For example::

     static async Task<TokenResponse> RequestTokenAsync()